FOREX-Yen slumps to 20-mth low following LDP victory

-SYDNEY, Dec 17 (Reuters) - The yen fell to its lowest level in over a year-and-a half against the U.S. dollar on Monday as part of a broad skid after Japan’s conservative LDP party, pledged to hyper-easy monetary policy, won a landslide victory at an election.
+SYDNEY, Dec 17 (Reuters) - The yen slumped to its lowest in over a year-and-a-half against the U.S. dollar on Monday as part of a broad skid after Japan’s conservative LDP party, pledged to hyper-easy monetary policy, won a landslide victory at an election.

 The dollar rose as far as 84.48 yen, reaching its highest since April 2011, from around 83.50 late in New York on Friday.
 The euro jumped to around 111.30 yen from 109.81.